dpilch/solmd/README.md

 }
 ```

-Return params must be a single `@param` formatted as an object as shown above.
+Return params may either be a single line or formatted as an object as shown above.
+In functions with multiple returns, params must be formatted as an object.

 The above example will produce the following result as raw markdown.